 Therefore, monthly electricity consumption becomes 18.9 units.

-If you run the fan for 9 months a year (except winter season), yearly cost of electricity due to fan becomes only Rs 1360.
+If you run the fan for 9 months a year (except winter season), the yearly cost of electricity due to the fan becomes only Rs 1360.

 CASE STUDY #2

-Now imagine, you are using a general type of celing fan that comes with power rating of 75 watts.
+Now imagine, you are using a general type of ceiling fan that comes with a power rating of 75 watts.

 In that case, electricity consumption becomes 40.5 units a month leading to a massive bill of Rs 324!

-The yearly figure of electric bill in such a situation is Rs 2916.
+The yearly figure of the electric bill in such a situation is Rs 2916.